Milk for Mom and Mom-to-be

 As a result, the different varieties of milk will also vary in calorie contents.
 Skim milk contains the least amount of calories, while whole milk contains the most.
 You and your doctor can decide which milk fat level is right for you depending on what stage of pregnancy or breastfeeding you’re experiencing.

 What about organic vs. conventional milk when pregnant or breastfeeding?

-Both organic and conventional milk will fuel your body with nine essential nutrients and a satisfying taste.
+Both organic and conventional milk will fuel your body with 13 essential nutrients and a satisfying taste.
 But there is an important difference that new and expecting mothers should consider: No synthetic pesticides or added hormones are used in the process of producing organic milk, thus limiting the potential exposure of these items to your child.

 Data shows that those who switch to an organic diet, including choosing organic milk, had reduced pesticide residues in their urine analysis, suggesting that an organic diet may reduce exposure to a range of pesticides.
 Additionally, according to a small study, pesticide residues can be detected in the umbilical cord, meaning that pesticide residues may pass to the infant in utero.

 Exposure to certain chemicals in the womb can be more harmful than exposures later in life because the baby's "detox" system (liver, kidneys, etc.) isn't fully developed during pregnancy, among other reasons.

 Choosing organic milk can help a pregnant or nursing mom feel confident knowing that she will not expose her little one to certain chemicals while fueling her body with important nutrients.